OzuYatamutsu/flask-id3-file-store/README.md

-# YTFS filestore server
-This is the backend file store of YTFS.
+# Flask ID3 file store
  * The interface is powered by Python/Flask, and the metadata database is powered by MySQL.
  * Files are stored on the filesystem as normal, in a specified data directory.
  * All queries are done through a RESTful web interface (as detailed below).